darkanakin41/download-search/README.md

 For connected users :
 * Add a checkbox which save if the episode/movie have been downloaded
-* Add link on notifications
-* Add a page displaying all notifications

 For the system :
 * Add a command to retrieve last uploaded items